EEtancelin/stylesheets/README.md

-## Setup
+## No Framework

 Noframework is not a front-end Framework.
-It's Rails /app/asset/Stylesheet Boilerplate build with productivity in mind.
+It's a Rails /app/asset/Stylesheet Boilerplate build with productivity in mind.
 No-framework bring you set of simple Css class, to prototype quickly just by adding simple class to you're HTML element.

 For now NoFramework bring helpfull class for
   Padding
   Margin
   Flex

-You will love NoFrawework with Hot Module Reloading, nothing more fun that changing few components style in you're dom in half a second  and seeing half a second later how it look well (Or not ;-) in you're browser.
+NoFrawework work especially well with Hot Module Reloading, nothing more fun that changing few components style in you're HTML in half a second without touching you're CSS and see  how it look well (Or not ;-) in you're browser half a second later.

-##Requirement
+##TODO
+  Clean !!!
+  Create a install session in the Readme.
+  Clean the Readme
+  Create Text Helper
+  Exclude Components from Git except Index.
+  Create Standard Rule for ClassNaming
+  Put Bootstrap Out
+  Create Color Helper
+  Create does this class SE.

+#### From Old Readme
+## Requirement
 Ensure you have the following gems in your Rails `Gemfile`

 ```ruby